-As discussed at the last Germline DB Working Group, I have put together a Docker container for IgBLAST in order to help us understand what would be involved in defining an API for repertoire sequence analysis tools.
+As discussed at the last Germline DB Working Group, I have put together a Docker container for IgBLAST in order to help us understand what would be involved in [defining an API for repertoire sequence analysis tools] (Defining an API for repertoire sequence analysis tools).
 Documentation on the container is here and the container itself is downloadable from docker.com (see documentation).

 Here are some notes:

 I adopted the Bioboxes format: the container expects input and output directories to be mapped, takes a command on the command line, and takes parameters in a .yaml file.
 There is a sample template for a Biobox which I used as a starting point.
 This allows other directories to be mapped, and for the IgBLAST BioBox I have mapped a cache directory, which is used to hold the germline files in IgBLAST format - the IMGT files are downloaded on first use.
 I think such a directory will be generally useful for repertoire sequence parsers (all the IgBLAST files are in a subdirectory so that the cache could be shared between parsers).
 I found the Bioboxes format sensible and easy to work with.
 If we didn’t use it, we would need to come up with an equivalent format, and the template is a useful starting point.